fbpx

 How Does VA Rate Hypertension?

-The ratings can be 10%, 20%, 40%, and 60%, depending on blood pressure readings and the need for continuous medication.
+The compensable VA ratings for hypertension are 10%, 20%, 40% and 60%, depending on blood pressure readings and the need for continuous medication.

 • 0%: This percentage is granted when the veteran has a diagnosis of hypertension related to their military service but they do not meet the criteria for a compensable rating.